OSH Answers Fact Sheets

 How are Legionella bacteria spread in indoor environments?

-Cooling towers are part of large modern air-conditioning systems.
+Cooling towers are part of large air-conditioning systems.
 They are used to cool water and dissipate unwanted heat to the atmosphere through water evaporation.
 Warm water flows into the top of the cooling tower through spray nozzles (as shown in the schematic Figure 1).
 While the water passes through the nozzles, tiny airborne droplets are formed, providing maximum contact between the water and the air moved through the tower by fans.
 To prevent droplets from fusing into larger ones, splash bars are placed below the nozzles.

 While falling through the tower, some of the water evaporates.
 Because evaporation consumes heat, the remaining water is cooled.
 Air pushed through the tower by fans also cools the water.
 Some droplets, known as drift, are carried out of the tower by the air stream produced by the fans.
 This water loss is reduced by a drift eliminator positioned at the top of the tower.
 The cool water collects at the bottom of the tower and is pumped back for another cycle.